 What is PCI compliance and why is it important to you?
 The Payment Card Industry Data Security Standard (PCI DSS) applies to companies of any size that accept credit card payments.
 If your company intends to accept card payment, and store, process and transmit cardholder data, you need to host your data securely with a PCI compliant hosting provider.

-This white paper is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding PCI compliance best practices and specific technology recommendations, including cloud-based PCI compliant hosting options.
+This white paper is ideal for executives and IT decision-makers as up-to-date information regarding what PCI compliance is and best practices and specific technology recommendations, including cloud-based PCI compliant hosting options.